nautsio/nautsio.github.io/_posts/2016-02-12-dutchdockerday-opening-and-welcome.md

   - event
   - talk
 ---
-Introduction text about the dutch docker day talk.

-A paragraph that describes the main points of the video.
+Rik Farenhorst opens the conference and talks about Xebia and the unique format of the Dutch Docker Day.
+Mark van Holsteijn then talks about New IT and Docker's role in it.

 <iframe
   width="960"